Documentation-portfolio/Docs-as-code/docs/guides/pr-review.md

 sidebar_label: Setup a PR Preview Workflow
 ---
 # Setup a PR Preview Workflow
 Create a workflow to build a temporary preview document each time a pull request is raised.
 The preview file is rendered as a live site before changes are merged.
-Reviewers can view the preview file to review changes.
+Reviewers can review the preview file to give feedback.
 The preview file ensures review accuracy and reduces regression.
-This procedure uses Netlify as a host for temporary links.
+This procedure uses **Netlify** as a host for temporary links.

 Before you begin, perform the following:
-1. Sign up to Netlify and create a Netlify site for your project.
+1. Sign up to **Netlify** and create a **Netlify** site for your project.
-2. Create a Netlify personal access token.
+2. Create a **Netlify** personal access token.
 3. In your repository, add the following secrets:
 - `NETLIFY_AUTH_TOKEN` = `<your-netlify-token>`
 - `NETLIFY_SITE_ID` = `<your-site-id>`

-Setup a PR Preview Workflow
+## Setup a PR Preview Workflow
 Step 1.
 In the **Workflow** folder, create a `pr-review.yaml` file.

+Step 2.
 Paste the following code in the `pr-review.yaml` file.
 ```
 name: PR Preview — Netlify